You can purge historical data from Commander when you want, instead of on a set schedule.

 - Billing Records — Records of current VM costs, generated nightly from values entered in cost models.
 Billing records are also generated automatically for retrieved historical events.
-Billing records form the basis for reports such as the VM Billing report and the Cloud Migration Planner report.
+Billing records form the basis for reports such as the Cloud Billing report (for private clouds) and the Cloud Migration Planner report.
 For more information, see Configure Cost Models.

 From this page, you can also select Schedule, which will redirect you to the Purge Historical Data page of the Configure Scheduled Task dialog.
 For information on how to proceed with this selection, see Schedule Historical Data Purges.